How to Manage Server Rack Temperatures and Prevent Downtime

 - IT Thermal Resilience to monitor the percentage of IT equipment operating within the ASHRAE recommended temperature range after a cooling systems failure.

-Whilst ASHRAE recommends pushing up server room temperatures to improve energy usage this can present down-the-line issues in terms of working life performacne for critical components within a server room or data centre environment.
+Whilst ASHRAE recommends pushing up server room temperatures to improve energy usage this can present down-the-line issues in terms of working life performance for critical components within a server room or data centre environment.

 There are several aspects to consider in relation not server racks.
 It is important to size a server rack to ensure it can be populated with the required equipment and provide enough space for cooling and expansion.
 The larger the number of items within the rack, the greater the need for cooling and the potential for hot-spots.
 It is therefore vital to monitor temperatures and manage air flow to prevent hot-spots and reduce the potential for heat-induced downtime.